 Lance Cousins was a person of great learning, which he used both with the sharpness of discerning wisdom in challenging fixed ideas and comfortable scholarly orthodoxies, and with a compassionate generosity of spirit in helping other scholars.
-Naomi Appleton says of him, 'I think I learnt something from every single conversation that we had, even from casual chats over coffee'; and Geoffrey Samuel, 'He was my first real teacher in relation to Buddhist studies and much else, a generous scholar with an original and creative mind'.
-He was very helpful to young scholars attending the Spalding Symposia on Indian Religions, and very active in e-mail discussion lists on Buddhism, Pali and Indology.
-I remember an

-American scholar meeting him in the flesh for the first time at a 1995 conference in Hawai'i, after being impressed by his many his posts on Buddha-L list, and saying, 'ah, so you're Lance Cousins!'
+Naomi Appleton says of him: 'I think I learnt something from every single conversation that we had, even from casual chats over coffee'; and Geoffrey Samuel: 'He was my first real teacher in relation to Buddhist studies and much else, a generous scholar with an original and creative mind.'
+He was very helpful to young scholars attending the Spalding Symposia on Indian Religions, and very active in email discussion lists on Buddhism, Pali and Indology.
+I remember an American scholar meeting him in the flesh for the first time at a 1995 conference in Hawaii, after being impressed by his many his posts on Buddha-L list, and saying, 'Ah, so you're Lance Cousins!'

-He was a great help to and influence on other scholars of Buddhism, for example:
+He was a great help to and influence on other scholars of Buddhism.
+For example:

-- Maurice Walshe, in his Dīgha Nikāya translation, Thus Have I Heard: The Long Discourses of the Buddha (Wisdom, 1987), thanked 'Ven.
-P. Vipassi and Messrs KR.
-Norman and L.S.
-Cousins, whose collective brains I have picked on knotty points'. - He gave detailed feedback and guidance to myself for the first edition of my An Introduction to Buddhism: Teachings, History and Practices (Cambridge University Press, 1990), and his suggestions also led me to write several articles - He supervised the doctorate of Rupert Gethin, published as The Buddhist Path to Awakening (Brill, 1992), which Steven Collins has described as a 'magisterial study'.
-In the preface to this work, Gethin describes his supervisor as 'a true paṇḍita who first opened my eyes to many things'. - Noa Ronkin, in her Early Buddhist Metaphysics: The Making of a Philosophical Tradition (Routledge, 2005), says, 'I am also grateful to Lance Cousins, who elaborated the Abhidhamma intricacies, made shrewd observations and invaluable suggestions, and offered useful references'. - Sarah Shaw, in her Buddhist Meditation: An Anthology of Texts from the Pāli Canon (Routledge, 2007), having thanked Richard Gombrich, goes on to say 'L.S.
-Cousins has taught me for even longer and I have had many conversations with him about the subject.
-No amount of footnotes can fully acknowledge my debt to either of them'. - Tse-Fu Kuan, in his Mindfulness in Early Buddhism (Routledge, 2008), says that 'I owe a great deal to Mr L.S.
-Cousins, who read my [Oxford] thesis carefully, provided constructive criticism and suggestions, and generously directed me to many useful sources'. - He is also mentioned in the acknowledgements section of such books as Richard Gombrich's Theravāda Buddhism (Routledge, 1988 and 2006), Damien Keown's Buddhism: A Very Short Introduction (Oxford, 1996), Naomi Appleton's Jātaka Stories in Theravāda Buddhism (Ashgate, 2010), Cathy Cantwell's, Buddhism: The Basics (Routledge, 2010), and Bradley Clough's, Early Indian and Theravāda Buddhism (Cambria, 2012).
+Maurice Walshe, in his Dīgha Nikāya translation Thus Have I Heard: The Long Discourses of the Buddha (Wisdom, 1987), thanked 'Ven.
+P. Vipassi and Messrs K. R. Norman and L. S. Cousins, whose collective brains I have picked on knotty points'.

+He gave detailed feedback and guidance to myself for the first edition of my An Introduction to Buddhism: Teachings, History and Practices (Cambridge University Press, 1990), and his suggestions also led me to write several articles.

+He supervised the PhD of Rupert Gethin, published as The Buddhist Path to Awakening (Brill, 1992), which Steven Collins has described as a 'magisterial study'.
+In the preface to this work, Gethin describes his supervisor as 'a true paṇḍita who first opened my eyes to many things'.

+Noa Ronkin, in her Early Buddhist Metaphysics: The Making of a Philosophical Tradition (Routledge, 2005), says, '1 am also grateful to Lance Cousins, who elaborated the Abhidhamma intricacies, made shrewd observations and invaluable suggestions, and offered useful references'.

+Sarah Shaw, in her Buddhist Meditation: An Anthology of Texts from the Pāli Canon (Routledge, 2007), having thanked Richard Gombrich, goes on to say 'L. S. Cousins has taught me for even longer and I have had many conversations with him about the subject.
+No amount of footnotes can fully acknowledge either of them.'

+Tse-Fu Kuan, in his Mindfulness in Early Buddhism (Routledge, 2008), says that 'I owe a great deal to Mr L. S. Cousins, who read my [Oxford] thesis carefully, provided constructive criticism and suggestions, and generously directed me to many useful sources'.

+He is also mentioned in the acknowledgements section of such books as Richard Gombrich's Theravāda Buddhism (Routledge, 1988 and 2006), Damien Keown's Buddhism: A Very Short Introduction (Oxford, 1996), Naomi Appleton's Jātaka Stories in Theravāda Buddhism (Ashgate, 2010), Cathy Cantwell's, Buddhism: The Basics (Routledge, 2010), and Bradley Clough's, Early Indian and Theravāda Buddhism (Cambria, 2012).

-Lance wrote as 'L.S.
-Cousins', the S. being for Selwyn.
+Lance's authorial name was 'L. S. Cousins', the S. being for Selwyn.
 His book-length publications primarily revolved around work on Pali texts, translations and translators:

-- 1974 Buddhist Studies in Honour of I.B.
-Horner, edited by L. Cousins, A. Kunst and K.R.
-Norman.
-Dordrecht, Holland: D. Reidel Publishing Co. - 1979 Revised reprint with indexes, and list of some variant readings, of the Aṭṭḥasālinī edited by E. Müller (1897), 432-510.
-London: Pali Text Society. - 1992 Special Issue in honour of K.R.
-Norman, Indo-Iranian Journal, edited by Cousins et al. 35:(2-3).
+1974.
+Buddhist Studies in Honour of I. B. Horner, ed.
+L. Cousins, A. Kunst and K. R. Norman.
+Dordrecht, Holland: D. Reidel Publishing.

+1979.
+Revised reprint with indexes and list of some variant readings of Aṭṭhasālinī, ed.
+E. Müller (1897).
+London: Pali Text Society, pp. 432-510.

+© Equinox Publishing Ltd 2016.

+1992.
+Special Issue in honour of K. R. Norman, ed.
+L. S. Cousins and John D. Smith, Indo-Iranian Journal 35 (2-3).

-1995 Mahāniddesa Part III (index volume).
+1995.
+Mahāniddesa Part III (index volume).
 Oxford: Pali Text Society.